 For example, any chord using the low E will now require a different shape altogether.

 Another disadvantage is the fact that drop D tuning doesn’t suit every chord.
-You’ll find that some chords are a lot more difficult in drop D tuning.
+In fact, you might find that some chords are a lot more difficult in drop D tuning.

 However, all of this is not to deter you from playing in drop D, but just to equip you with the knowledge to know the right moments to switch tuning.